The Ultimate Winter Packing List Chicago Edition For 2025

 What do people wear in Chicago in winter?

-That’s why depending on how cold it is, if you’re strolling down the streets of Chicago, you’ll find people wearing coats and outerwear typically from brands like The North Face, Patagonia, Canada Goose, Columbia, mixed in with a few other pieces that add layers of warmth, comfort, breathability, and flexibility.
+That’s why, depending on how cold it is, if you’re strolling down the streets of Chicago, you’ll find people wearing coats and outerwear, typically from brands like The North Face, Patagonia, Canada Goose, Columbia, mixed in with a few other pieces that add layers of warmth, comfort, breathability, and flexibility.

 Let’s talk about athleisure, which essentially is workout clothes designed to be worn in the gym, as much as they are meant to also transition into everyday staple items to wear because of their chic, figure-flattering, and comfortable styles – it’s the gym clothes that don’t look like traditional gym clothes and add all the comfortability you’d want, especially in winter.